Self-Evidence

 4. Consequences

-It may seem that the most incontestable kind of self-evidence is the direct evidence provided by sense data.
-Yet the following text shows that it may be judged inferior to that emanating from the authority of the sacred text.
-It must be noted that the author’s concluding commentary ratifies this hierarchy.
+It may seem that the most unassailable kind of self-evidence is the direct evidence provided by sensory data.
+However, the following text shows that it can be judged inferior to that which comes from the authority of the sacred text.

-The first disagreement among the Companions after the death of the Prophet concerned the reality of his death itself.
-After the Death of the Prophet, ‘Umar ibn al Khattaab, may God be pleased with him, insisted that the Messenger of God did not die, considered any such talk a false rumor spread by the hypocrites, and threatened to punish them for it.
-This went on until Aboo Bakr appeared on the scene and recited the verse of the Qur’an:
+The first disagreement among the Companions after the Prophet’s death concerned the reality of his death itself.
+After the Prophet’s death, ‘Umar ibn al Khattaab, may God be pleased with him, insisted that the Messenger of God did not die, and considered any such talk to be a false rumor spread by the hypocrites, and threatened to punish them for it.
+This went on until Aboo Bakr appeared on the scene and recited the Qur’anic verse:

 And another verse of the Qur’an: